Before applying, read these important notices concerning research on human subjects and travel restrictions.

-Arrange for recommendations from TWO members of the TriCollege faculty.
+Arrange for recommendations from two members of the Bi-Co faculty.

-- One from a TriCo faculty member who is familiar with your academic work and who will serve as your Faculty Advisor for your summer research.
+- One from a Bi-Co faculty member who is familiar with your academic work and who will serve as your Faculty Advisor for your summer research.

 - One from a faculty member who knows your academic work.
 If you will have a second Faculty Advisor, they should write this recommendation.

-Send the recommendation form link to your recommenders at least 3 WEEKS before the application deadline.
+Send the recommendation form link to your recommenders at least three weeks before the application deadline.

 You must also provide your recommender information about your application (a draft of your research project proposal, academic development statement and/or resume).